CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/Share_Instruction_Page.md

 **Important notes:**

-- The CONP datasets currently require git-annex version>=8.20200309, and we recommend DataLad version>=0.12.5
+- The CONP datasets require a recent version of git-annex (the 10.x series, shipped from late 2024, is recommended) and a recent stable release of DataLad
 - We also recommend setting your `git` configuration to store your username and email:

 	```